-- 15.5 The Association's disciplinary procedures for staff and Code of Conduct for the Board, and the Notifiable Events Policy should then be followed as appropriate. - 15.6 If the allegation is against a resident of the Association's property, the Chief Executive should ensure that the solicitor is contacted for advice (as there may be tenancy implications under certain circumstances). - 15.7 In the event that our tenant(s) or other customer(s) display unacceptable behaviour towards staff, Board members or consultants, we will consider initiating appropriate action, e.g. taking action against the tenancy; reporting the matter to Police Scotland; or reviewing communication arrangements with the Association.
-We would investigate these matters in keeping with our Unacceptable Behaviour Policy. - 15.8 In breaches of this policy by consultants, contractors, or service providers, we will consider the level of breach and any recurrence to inform our decision on whether to terminate the contract. - 15.9 In situations where a Board member or Leadership Team member is alleged to have breached this Policy, this would constitute a notifiable event as outlined by the Scottish Housing Regulator.
+- 14.1 The Association has a policy of zero tolerance as far as discriminatory practices and breaches of equal opportunities are concerned. - 14.2 Any allegations against a member of staff or Board member will therefore be investigated thoroughly. - 14.3 If the allegation is against a resident of the Association's property, the Chief Executive should ensure that the solicitor is contacted for advice - 14.4 In the event that our tenant(s) or other customer(s) display unacceptable behaviour towards staff, Board members or consultants, we will consider initiating appropriate action, e.g. taking action against the tenancy; reporting the matter to Police Scotland; or reviewing communication arrangements with the Association.
+We would investigate these matters in keeping with our Unacceptable Behaviour Policy. - 14.5 In breaches of this Policy by consultants, contractors, or service providers, we will consider the level of breach and any recurrence to inform our decision on whether to terminate the contract. - 14.6 In situations where a Board member or Leadership Team member is alleged to have breached this Policy, this would constitute a notifiable event as outlined by the Scottish Housing Regulator.
 The notifiable event would be reported to the Regulator by the Chief Executive or the Chairperson, depending on the person(s) alleged to have breached the policy.
 In the event there is a serious breach by the Chief Executive, the Notifiable Events Policy on how to handle a serious complaint made about the Chief Executive would be initiated.